enkidevs/curriculum/sql/dql/intro-joins/relative-v-non-relative-database.md

 This is just one type of database[3].

-> 💡 Non-relational databases in detail are beyond the scope of this course, for a more in-depth explanation see the **Learn More** section.
+> 💡 Non-relational databases in detail are beyond the scope of this course; for a more in-depth explanation, see the **Learn More** section.

 ---